awsdocs/amazon-vpc-user-guide/doc_source/vpc--region-peering-provider-side.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-inter-region-peering-provider-side.png)

-To allow resources that are in Consumer VPC 2 the service provider must complete the following steps:
+To allow resources that are in Consumer VPC 2 to privately access the service, the service provider must complete the following steps:

 1. Create Provider VPC 2\.